 School Carnival Planning Guide

-Planning a carnival may be an overwhelming job, therefore, Carnival Depot is ready to help.
+Planning a carnival may be an overwhelming job, therefore, we are ready to help.
 Over these decades of supplying carnivals, we have learned how to set up a carnival.

 Create a Team and Assign Work

 Planning of a carnival requires teamwork.
 Gather a team of qualified individuals to allocate tasks and manage them.
 Roles can be assigned to team members on an individual level or in committees.
 We recommend committees since they facilitate the distribution of work and allow for brainstorming of ideas, issues that may come up, etc. Form a team and ensure they meet immediately for some information is necessary instantly for budget planning.
 Sub-committees and team members have to meet regularly to ensure smooth communication and smooth running of the process.